Demazure character formula for semi-infinite flag varieties: Feigin-Makedonskyi modules

 \section{Feigin-Makedonskyi modules}

 For each $\alpha \in \Delta$, we fix non-zero root vectors $e_{\alpha} \in \gu$ and $f_{\alpha} \in \gu^-$ of weight $\alpha$ and $- \alpha$, respectively.
-The following result is due to Feigin-Makedonskyi-Orr \cite{FMO} (see also Naito-Nomoto-Sagaki \cite{NNS} for its $q$-analogue), but we decided to include a proof as the author likes the proof in the below.
+The following result is due to Feigin-Makedonskyi-Orr \cite{FMO} (see also Naito-Nomoto-Sagaki \cite{NNS} for its $t$-analogue), but we decided to include a proof as the author likes the following proof.

 \begin{thm} Let $\lambda \in \Lambda_+$ and $w \in W$.
 The module $W ( \lambda )_w$ is free over $\C [\A^{(\lambda)}]$ of rank $\dim \, W ( \lambda, 0 )$.
 In addition, the module $W ( \lambda )_w \otimes_{\C [\A^{(\lambda)}]} \C_0$ is generated by $v_{w\lambda}$ subject to the conditions: \begin{itemize} \item $( h \otimes z ) v_{w \lambda} = 0$ for every $h \in \h$; \item In case $\alpha \in \Delta^+ \cap w \Delta ^+$, we have